NZ bishop resigns over ‘unacceptable’ sexual relationship

 The removal is significant since the Catholic Church has long considered sexual relationships between clerics and adult women to be sinful and inappropriate, but not criminal or necessarily worthy of permanent sanction.

-However, the #MeToo movement and the scandal over ex-Cardinal Theodore McCarrick, an American defrocked by Francis for sexual misconduct, have forced a reckoning about the imbalance of power in relationships between clerics and lay adults, nuns and seminarians, and whether such relationships can ever be consensual.
+However, the #MeToo movement and the scandal over ex-Cardinal Theodore McCarrick, an American defrocked by Francis for sexual misconduct, have forced a reckoning about the imbalance of power in relationships between clerics and lay adults, nuns and seminarians _ and whether such relationships can ever be consensual.

+Drennan was a member of the New Zealand church team of priests and sisters selected to respond to the country’s Royal Commission inquiry into sexual abuse of children and vulnerable adults in state and faith-based care between 1950-1999.
+His status on the team wasn’t immediately clear.

-At 59, Drennan is well under the normal retirement age of 75 for bishops.
+Drennan is well under the normal retirement age of 75 for bishops.
 Ordained a priest in 1996, he worked for seven years in the Vatican’s secretariat of state before being made a bishop in 2011.
 He took over as the head of the Palmerston North diocese a year later.

 More recently, he was elected secretary of the New Zealand bishops’ conference and was a delegate at a 2015 meeting of the world’s bishops on the family.